devshehan/devshehan/README.md

 - 🎯 Goals: earn money for better days/ living in a good place in the world

-- 🐧 From focal fossa to jemmy jellyfish
+- 🐧 Typing sudo since 2021, Now : Jemmy Jellyfish

 - What am i doing these days: Sleeping